How Can Local Governments Celebrate the Holidays?

 With the winter holidays approaching, many local governments may be considering how to celebrate the holiday season through, for example, such means as holiday decorations, cards, and decorated trees.
 Can local governments do this?
 Maybe, but some caution is probably warranted before proceeding.

 This blog will discuss the legal concerns local government officials and staff should keep in mind when engaging in such activities this holiday season.
-For suggestions on how to tie diversity, equity, and inclusion goals to holiday planning, see our blog, Making Local Government Holiday Observances More Inclusive.

 Cards

 May a local government send out holiday cards?
-MRSC cautions against a municipality spending public funds and staff time for holiday cards.
+MRSC cautions against a municipality spending public funds and staff time on holiday cards.
 Although the cost may be fairly nominal, there are two reasons why this type of expenditure could be considered inadvisable from a legal standpoint.

 No public money or property shall be appropriated for or applied to any religious worship, exercise or instruction, or the support of any religious establishment...